 Mortgage preapproval is when a lender takes a look at your income, assets and three-bureau credit report.
-They use this information to determine how much you can afford in a home and the mortgage programs you qualify for.
+They use this information to determine the loan amount and mortgage programs for which you might qualify.

 Obtaining a preapproval is among the first steps you’ll take when shopping for a home.
 Home sellers want to feel confident that you can secure financing and buy their home.
 Accompanying your offers with a fully validated preapproval letter can help build that confidence and give you an edge over other applicants in a competitive market.